wswartzendruber/la4k/README.md

 ### NodeJS

-The following bridge is available for NodeJS:
+The following bridges are available for NodeJS:

 | Module                                 | Gradle Syntax                                   | Activation                                      |
 |----------------------------------------|-------------------------------------------------|-------------------------------------------------|